 If you are going to use your juicer, then yes.
 Juicing has a range of health benefits.
 You’ll be consuming fresh fruits and vegetables throughout the day.
 This will flood your body with vitamins and nutrients.
 If you’re unsure about juicing, start with one of these budget models.

 If you are a novice juicer, you don’t need an elaborate and expensive model.
 I recommend the Mueller Austria Juicer Ultra.
-In my eyes, this is the best affordable juicer on the market.
+In my eyes, this is among the best affordable juicers on the market.
 You can always upgrade to a more elaborate appliance later.
 I’m sure that you’ll quickly realize that juicing is healthy, easy and fun.